C-LoRA: Contextual Low-Rank Adaptation for Uncertainty Estimation in Large Language Models: Experiments

 \subsection{Evaluation Results under In-distribution Fine-tuning}

 In this section, we conduct our assessment of fine-tuning performances under the in-distribution scenario for six common-sense reasoning tasks.
-These tasks encompass: Winogrande-small~({\tt WG-S}), Winogrande-medium ({\tt WG-M})~\citep{sakaguchi2019winograndeadversarialwinogradschema}, ARC-Challenge ({\tt ARC-C}), ARC-Easy ({\tt ARC-E}) \cite{clark2018thinksolvedquestionanswering}, Open-BookQA~({\tt OBQA})\cite{mihaylov2018suitarmorconductelectricity}, and {\tt BoolQ} \cite{clark2019boolqexploringsurprisingdifficulty}.
+These tasks encompass: Winogrande-small~({\tt WG-S}), Winogrande-medium ({\tt WG-M})~\citep{10.1145/3474381}, ARC-Challenge ({\tt ARC-C}), ARC-Easy ({\tt ARC-E}) \cite{clark2018thinksolvedquestionanswering}, Open-BookQA~({\tt OBQA})\cite{mihaylov-etal-2018-suit}, and {\tt BoolQ} \cite{clark-etal-2019-boolq}.
 For all the experiments, the same pre-trained LLaMA2-7B was used as the LLM backbone.
 For {BLoB}, we kept the same setting as in \cite{wang2024blobbayesianlowrankadaptation}.

-\paragraph{Accuracy and Uncertainty Quantification} Table~\ref{in-dist-table} presents the performance of various uncertainty quantification methods applied to LoRA-tuned LLaMA2-7B across six common-sense reasoning datasets.
-Our proposed method, C-LoRA, as well as the baseline BloB, are evaluated under both deterministic (M=0) and stochastic (M=10) posterior sampling settings.
+\paragraph{Accuracy and Uncertainty Quantification} Table~\ref{in-dist-table} presents the performance of various uncertainty quantification methods applied to LoRA-tuned LLaMA2-7B across six common-sense reasoning datasets. {As a complement, Figure \ref{fig:ID-Vis} in Appendix \ref{sec:vis} visualizes the results with bar plots}.
+In this set of experiments, our proposed method, C-LoRA, as well as the baseline BLoB, are evaluated under both deterministic (M=0) and stochastic (M=10) posterior sampling settings.
 While C-LoRA, does not achieve the highest accuracy, it maintains competitive performance across all datasets, with accuracies that are typically within 1–2\% of the best methods (e.g., {\tt ARC-C}: 67.79\%, {\tt OBQA}: 78.26\%).
 Notably, C-LoRA (M=0)—which uses the posterior mean without sampling—performs similarly or slightly better than the sampled version on some tasks (e.g., {\tt ARC-C}: 69.02\% vs. 67.79\%), suggesting that the contextual posterior mean alone offers a robust deterministic approximation.

 The strength of C-LoRA becomes more apparent when examining uncertainty calibration, as measured by expected calibration error (ECE).
 Here, C-LoRA (M=10) consistently achieves the lowest or second-lowest ECE across all datasets, including {\tt WG-S} (6.86\%), {\tt ARC-C} (8.83\%), {\tt ARC-E} (4.27\%), {\tt WG-M} (3.71\%), and {\tt BoolQ} (1.62\%).
 These values are significantly better than those obtained by MAP, MCD, and even Deep Ensemble, indicating that C-LoRA produces confidence estimates that are closely aligned with actual correctness.
 Even the deterministic variant, C-LoRA (M=0), outperforms BLoB (M=10) in calibration on datasets such as {\tt WG-S} (7.16\% vs. 11.23\%) and performs comparably on {\tt BoolQ} (1.46\% vs. 1.46\%).
 A similar pattern holds for negative log-likelihood (NLL), which reflects the quality of probabilistic predictions.
 C-LoRA (M=10) achieves among the lowest NLL values in nearly all cases, such as 0.63 on {\tt WG-S}, and 0.88 on {\tt ARC-C}, often outperforming both BLoB~(M=10) and Deep Ensemble.
 Additionally, C-LoRA (M=0) matches or slightly outperforms BLoB~(M=10) in NLL on several tasks (e.g., {\tt ARC-C}: 0.89 vs. 0.88), while avoiding the computational overhead of posterior sampling.
 In summary, while C-LoRA trades off a small amount of accuracy compared to non-Bayesian methods, it delivers substantial improvements in calibration and likelihood, which are essential for uncertainty-aware applications.